 All data found within this report came from a poll commissioned by LendEDU and conducted online by polling company Pollfish.
-In total, 1,000 Americans were polled on questions related to Thanksgiving.
-Respondents were screened to ensure they were planning on celebrating Thanksgiving in 2018.
+In total, 1,000 adult Americans were polled on questions related to Thanksgiving.
+Respondents were screened to ensure they were planning on celebrating Thanksgiving in 2019 and Pollfish’s age filtering feature ensured that all respondents were at least 18 years old.
 If respondents met the criteria, they were selected at random from Pollfish’s online user panel of over 100 million.

-Respondents were asked to enter in an exact dollar amount when they were answering how much money they were expecting to spend on Thanksgiving-related expenses in 2018.
+Respondents were asked to enter in an exact dollar amount when answering how much money they were expecting to spend on Thanksgiving-related expenses in 2019.
 After we collected 1,000 individual responses, we were able to calculate the average expenditure and the median expenditure.
-Respondents were also asked to enter in an exact proportion related to Thanksgiving travel expenses, these values were also averaged together.
-This poll was conducted over a two-day span from Sept.
-29, 2018 to Sept.
-30, 2018.
+Respondents were also asked to enter in an exact proportion for both Thanksgiving travel and feast expenses.
+These respective values were also averaged together for each category.
+This poll was conducted over a two-day span from October 7, 2019 to October 8, 2019.
 All respondents were asked to answer each question truthfully and to the best of their abilities.